cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 end;
 ```

-the entire `if DEBUG ... end` statement will be skipped and not included in the compiled code.
+the entire `if DEBUG then ... end` statement will be skipped and not included in the compiled code.

-## Built-in icons
+### Constants representing built-in icons

-Mindustry has a set of built-in icons that are represented by specific Unicode characters and are properly rendered
-in all the user interface elements.
-While it would be possible to enter a corresponding Unicode character into a
-String literal directly, it would be probably a bit cumbersome.
-To provide access to these icons, Mindcode comes
-with a predefined set of constants that correspond to individual icons.
-The constants map the symbolic icon names
-onto a String literal containing their corresponding Unicode character.
+Mindustry has a set of built-in icons that are represented by specific Unicode characters and are properly rendered in all the user interface elements.
+While it is possible to enter a corresponding Unicode character into a String literal directly, it would be quite cumbersome.
+To provide access to these icons, Mindcode comes with a predefined set of constants that correspond to individual icons.
+The constants map the symbolic icon names onto a String literal containing their corresponding Unicode character.

 Printing an icon is as easy as this:

 ```
-print(ITEM_LEAD, " ", vault1.lead, "\n");
-print(ITEM_COAL, " ", vault1.coal, "\n");
-print(ITEM_BLAST_COMPOUND, " ", vault1.blast-compound);
+println(ITEM_LEAD, " ", vault1.lead);       // As a list of values
+println($"$ITEM_COAL ${vault1.coal}");      // As formattable literal
 printflush(message1);
 ```

-As has already been mentioned, names of the icons are constants and cannot therefore be used for user-defined
-constants or variables.
+Built-in icon constants are defined in the global scope.
+User defined constants, parameters and variables in the global scope must not use identifiers used by these constants.

 The list of all existing icons is quite huge: